asobti/whatup-website/README.md

 No changes should ever be made to any file in the system/ directory.
 Leaving that directory untouched makes it easy to update CI when new versions are released.
 Changes required in any file in the system/ directory should be made by extending that file in the application/ directory so that changes persist after updating.

 All controllers should extend MY_Controller and models should extend MY_Model.
 Neither of these should extend CI's CI_Controller or CI_Model classes.
 This makes the app easily extensible at a later stage.

+Deployments to production server are automatic when pushes are made to master branch.